theriturajps/exonoob/README.md

 ## 🗺️ Roadmap

 A few features I plan to implement
-- ⬜ Code Blocks - copy to clipboard
 - ⬜ Article Pages - Table of Contents
 - ⬜ Article Pages - Share on social media